OmkarSsawant/C-C-/README.md

+#QUERY VALIDATOR:
-# Here you can use this method to convert query to url form query
+### Here you can use this method to convert query to url form query

 ```dart